 Employers should involve their employees in risk assessment, as employees often know about potential hazards and risks.
 Involving employees in the risk assessment process also promotes a safety-conscious culture within the organization.

-Employees are responsible for participating in the risk assessment process and following the safety procedures and guidelines established by their employers.
+Employees are responsible for participating in the risk assessment process and following their employers’ safety procedures and guidelines.
 They should report any hazards or potential risks they encounter in their work and actively cooperate with their employers in implementing necessary control measures.

-Employees should also undergo proper training to ensure that they are aware of potential hazards and risks and the steps they should take to minimize or eliminate these risks.
+Employees should also undergo proper training to ensure they are aware of potential hazards and risks and the steps they should take to minimize or eliminate them.

 Health and Safety Professionals